-Circulation space is key & if you don't have the minimum requirement, your kitchen design will begin to feel impractical & any good designer will warn you of this.
-All I can say is please listen to their advice; I know you probably really want that island, but having to shuffle past it sideways every day will get old really quickly.
+Circulation space is key & if you don't have the minimum requirement, your kitchen will feel impractical & any good designer will warn you of this.
+All I can say is please listen to their advice; I know you probably really want that island, but having to shuffle past it every day will get old very quickly.

-The plan below is a very rough reenactment of a kitchen I designed (against my will) a couple of years ago.
-The client were a young couple with a new baby & for me the whole room had been designed in a very impractical way.
-Fixtures on every wall meant there was no room for a decent run of kitchen furniture & the width of the extension was too small to accommodate an island but a bit too big to have two runs of kitchen on each side.
-The services were already in place in the floor. too which meant they either needed to be used or the client needed to dig up the concrete floor to move them.
-Going off track a little, this is a classic mistake of building an extension first with the kitchen layout as an after thought.
-Ideally the kitchen layout should be (generally) discussed & major services confirmed while the build plans are being drawn up; but we will go into this in more detail in another post.
-Anyway, it's clear to see, they have hardly any worktop space, or storage space (two of the larder units on the back wall are a full height fridge & full height freezer & 2 single ovens, so not much storage there).
+The plan below is a very rough re-enactment of a kitchen that I designed (against my will) a few years ago.
+The clients were a young couple with a new baby & for me, the whole room design was wrong.
+Fixtures on every wall meant there was no room for a decent run of kitchen furniture & the width of the extension was too small to accommodate an island but a bit too big to have two runs of kitchen on each side and the services were already in place, which meant they either needed to be used or the builder would need to dig up the concrete floor to move them.
+Going off track a little, this is a classic mistake of building an extension first with the kitchen layout as an afterthought.
+Ideally, the kitchen layout should be (generally) discussed & major services confirmed while the build plans are being drawn up; but I will go into this in more detail in another post.
+Anyway, it's clear to see, they have hardly any worktop space, or storage space (two of the larder units on the back wall were a full-height fridge & full-height freezer & 2 single ovens, so not much storage there).

 A really wide hob at the end of an island

-This can be seen on the plan above too.
-The client requested an extra wide hob over a 1200mm drawer pack leaving just 150mm either side.
-Simply put this isn't enough.
+This can also be seen on the plan above (it’s a very unfortunate kitchen design).
+The client requested an extra wide hob over a 1200mm drawer pack leaving just 150mm on either side, which is not enough.
 It's not practical & it's dangerous.
-There should be no less than 300mm either side of the hob, not only for setting down plates & having a little room to prep but also for pan handles to over hang the edge of the hob.
-If a pan handle was long enough to over hang the worktop it could easily be knocked off when passing by which could result in a serious injury.
-This is a much better position to place the sink, but the island is only ever going to be so wide, so space will always be limited here.
+There should be no less than 300mm on either side of the hob, not only for setting down plates & having a little room to prep but also for pan handles to overhang the edge of the hob.
+If a panhandle was long enough to overhang the worktop it could easily be knocked off when passing by which could result in a serious injury.
+This is a much better position to place the sink, but the island is only ever going to be so wide, so space will always be limited on the end.
 If you don't have to use the space in this direction I'd always stick to placing services where they have lots of worktop space around them.